jbenet/transformer/README.md

 }
 ```

-The input format for the location records:
+The input type for the location records:

 ```json
 {